Storybook

 npm run sb:preview

-Hiding unused components in Storybook
+## Hide unused components in Storybook

-For example, if you don’t plan to use UPagination and UBadge in your project, you can configure them as follows:
+For example, if you don’t plan to use `UPagination` and `UBadge` in your project, you can configure them as follows:

 export default {

-component: {
+components: {

 UPagination: {